Visit the ANPT Education Center

 The Academy is proud of our members' Academy and National contributions both to the profession and the patients we serve.
 We extend our heartfelt appreciation and admiration for the Academy of Neurologic Physical Therapy Award and national American Physical Therapy Award recipients.

 • Nominations are open May 1- August 1 each year.
+Nomination information and forms will be made available on Wednesday, May 1, 2024.

 • The ANPT Awards Committee does not carry nominations from the previous year over to the next so new submission are needed each year.